rocky-linux/documentation/docs/guides/migrate2rocky.md

 git clone https://github.com/rocky-linux/rocky-tools.git
 ```

-Note: This method will download all scripts and files from the Rocky Tools repository.
+Note: This method will download all scripts and files from the rocky-tools repository.

 ### The easy way